Indra7875/collection/Collection/Collection.md

 - LinkedList class can contain duplicate elements.
 - LinkedList class maintain insertion order.
 - LinkedList class is non synchronized.
-- In java LinkedList class, manipulation is fast becuase no shifting needs to occur.
+- In java LinkedList class, manipulation is fast because no shifting needs to occur.
 - Java LinkedList class can be used as list, stack or queue.

 ```